 Pedal

 Pedal tuners are a staple of the pedal board of gigging musicians the world over.
-They’re durable, reliable, and offer features like bypasses so that players can tune up without subjecting their audience to the sounds of pitch correction.
+They’re durable, reliable, and offer features like bypasses so players can tune up without subjecting their audience to the sounds of pitch correction.

-Rack mounted tuners are the most expensive of all the tuners.
-They’re not too common amongst amateurs, and are usually found in studios.
+Rack-mounted tuners are the most expensive of all the tuners.
+They’re not too common amongst amateurs and are usually found in studios.
 They have huge displays to make it easy to see tuning status from a distance, and often have multiple input and outputs, which helps if they’re being run in a large rig.

-Why Buy a Clip On Tuner Over a Pedal or Rack Tuner?
+Why Buy a Clip-on Tuner Over a Pedal or Rack Tuner?

-As well as accuracy, a clip on tuner won’t impact your guitar’s tone.
-If you’re running a pedal tuner in your signal chain, you’re potentially diluting your guitar’s signal strength, and ultimately impacting tone, without getting anything in return.
+As well as accuracy, a clip-on tuner won’t impact your guitar’s tone.
+If you’re running a pedal tuner in your signal chain, you’re potentially diluting your guitar’s signal strength and ultimately impacting tone, without getting anything in return.

-In addition to potential tonal benefits, clip on tuners are smaller, lighter, and in most cases, much cheaper, than pedal tuners, or rack mounted tuners.
+In addition to potential tonal benefits, clip-on tuners are smaller, lighter, and in most cases, much cheaper, than pedal tuners, or rack-mounted tuners.

-What to Look For in the Best Clip On Tuners
+What to Look For

 There are a few things to look for when shopping for your next tuner to help you identify the best for your needs: